REALWorld Law

 Nigeria

 The Value Added Tax Amendment Act 2007 (“VAT Act”) (as amended), forms the legal basis for imposition of VAT in Nigeria and provides that VAT is applicable at a flat rate of 7.5% on the supply of taxable goods and services, other than those good and services exempted under the Law.
-By the provisions of the Finance Act 2020 and the recent decision of the Tax Appeal Tribunal in Appeal No. TAT/LZ/VAT/029/2019 – Ess-Ay Holdings Limited v.
-Federal Inland Revenue Service, VAT is no longer applicable to rentals accruing from leases of premises whether residential or commercial.
-The former position was that only rentals from residential buildings are exempted from the incidence of VAT while commercial lease rentals were subject to VAT.
+The current legal position under the Finance Act 2020 as amended in 2023 and the decisions of the Tax Appeal Tribunal, confirms that VAT is no longer applicable to rentals accruing from leases of premises whether residential or commercial.
+The former position was that only rentals from residential premises are exempted from the incidence of VAT while commercial lease rentals were subject to VAT.

 The Finance Act 2020 specifically amends the VAT Act to exclude land and building from the definition of ‘goods’.
 Section 46 of the Finance Act 2020 defines ‘goods’ as follows: